Quick Take

 Predators and Prey

-What eats the man of war jellyfish?
+What eats the man-of-war jellyfish?

-The loggerhead sea turtle can eat them because of the turtle’s thick tissues on its tongue and lining its throat.
+The loggerhead sea turtle can eat them because of the thick tissues on its tongue and lining its throat.
 These thick tissues make the jelly-like creature’s sting bearable.
 But more common predators include the blue sea slug, sometimes called the blue dragon sea slug, and the violet sea snail.

 What does the man of war eat?

 Small fish and baby fish of larger species are the animal’s preferred meals.
-But it also can feed on an occasional large fish that suffers its sting.
+But it can feed on an occasional large fish that suffers its sting.
 The marine animal also feeds on plankton, including small crustaceans and mollusks.

 Reproduction and Lifespan

 Each Portuguese Man O’ War is a colony, not an individual animal.
 But the colony lives like one unit, also taking on one sex.
 This means a man o’ war colony is either female or male.
-They engage in both sexual and asexual reproduction with specialized zooids of the colony performing the reproductive functions.
+They engage in both sexual and asexual reproduction, with specialized zooids of the colony performing the reproductive functions.
 These gonozooids usually release egg and sperm cells each fall.

 The egg is fertilized in the water by a sperm cell.
 It grows into a baby swimming larva.
 This all occurs as part of sexual reproduction.
 But the baby larva then engages in asexual reproduction called budding.
-It clones itself multiple times to form a new colony that makes up a new man of war jellyfish.
+It clones itself multiple times to form a new colony that makes up a new man-of-war jellyfish.

 It is believed that the animal lives for at least one year.
 How long they live depends on the warmth of the ocean in which they drift and other environmental conditions.